akhesaCaro/llvm-demo/README.md

    ```
    nix-shell
    ```
-3. Type `cabal new-build` to build the project.
+3. Type `cabal build` to build the project.
-4. Type `cabal new-run` to run the sample executable.
+4. Type `cabal run` to run the sample executable.

 That's all folks !
 Modify to your needs.